Skip to content

 Prospective admissions candidates

-If you are thinking of applying to Trinity, either as an undergraduate or postgraduate student, you are welcome to look around at any time, free of charge.
-Please explain to the Porters’ Lodge at Great Gate that you are a prospective applicant.
+If you are thinking of applying to Trinity, either as an undergraduate or postgraduate student, you are welcome to look around at any time, free of charge, but please be in touch with us on admissions@trin.cam.ac.uk at least two working days in advance to arrange a time, and we will confirm with you if this is possible.
+When you arrive, please show the confirmation message to the Porters’ Lodge at Great Gate.

 Teachers